Path2Coder/.github/README.md

 Hi.
-We are a group of students and enthusiasts from Asia Pacific University.
+We are Path2Coder, a group of students and enthusiasts from Asia Pacific University.

-You can check out our social medias through this link: https://linktr.ee/SolSummoner
+You can check out our social media through the link below: https://linktr.ee/SolSummoner